AdobeDocs/developer-distribute/src/pages/overview/guides/reference/listing/index.md

 ## Overview

-The listing overview page provides details on the status, the plugin ID, last modified and more.
+The "Listing Overview" page provides details on the status, the plugin ID, last modified and more.

 ## Details